Semaglutide for weight loss

 Can I get semaglutide on the NHS?

-Yes, but the NHS has different prescribing requirements than private services.
+Yes, but only Wegovy injection – Wegovy pill is not available on the NHS.
+For the Wegovy injection, the NHS has different prescribing requirements than private services.
 Some GPs can prescribe semaglutide for weight loss, but this may not be available in your area.
 If your GP can’t, they may refer you to a weight management service instead.
 Wait times for these services are different in each area, ranging from a few months to a few years.

 What are the weight loss injection alternatives to semaglutide?

 There are other weight loss injections available for prescription in the UK that work similarly to semaglutide (Wegovy), as they belong to the same medication group.
-These are:
+These are available for prescription from Asda Online Doctor.

-• Mounjaro – A once-weekly injection that contains the active ingredient tirzepatide.
+A once-weekly injection that contains the active ingredient tirzepatide.
 It also mimics a second hormone which is thought to further enhance the effects of GLP-1 and works similarly to reduce appetite and promote feelings of fullness.
 Follows a dosage schedule like semaglutide, with 3 maintenance doses of 5mg, 10mg, and 15mg.
-Mounjaro is available to request from Asda Online Doctor now.

-• liraglutide – A once-a-day injection that contains liraglutide.
-Once found under the brand name Saxenda, liraglutide is set to be available later this year for weight loss as a generic treatment.
-Liraglutide is also a GLP-1 receptor agonist.
+A once-a-day injection that contains liraglutide.
+Previously found under the brand name Saxenda, Nevolat (generic liraglutide) is a GLP-1 receptor agonist.
 It works in the same way as semaglutide to reduce appetite and keep you feeling full between meals.
 Follows a dosage schedule to a maintenance dose of 3mg a day.

 No results found.